 The company receives revenue from members and non-members through its member events program.
-This revenue is recognised over the respective period of service.
+This revenue is recognised at a point in time at which the performance obligation of providing the lunch seminar has been satisfied.

-(iv) Interest income
+(v) Interest income

 Interest income is recognised on a time proportion basis using the effective interest method.